datatrail-jhu/01_chromebookintro/manuscript/08_printing.md

 ![Click on ADD PRINTER.](images/08_printing/08_chromebookintro_printing-4.png)

-You will see a list of all the printers avialable on your current wifi network.
+You will see a list of all the printers available on your current wifi network.
 You should make very sure that you are selecting the right printer name to match either your personal printer or your work printer.
 You may want to print something harmless the first time you print to be sure you have connected to the right printer.
 Find the name of the printer that you want and click the name, then "ADD"

 ![Click the name of the printer, then ADD to add the printer.](images/08_printing/08_chromebookintro_printing-5.png)